karlp-asrs/bootstrap_example/index.md

 ### Final question

-One thing I am uncertain of is whether there should be any adjustment for bootstrap results based on size of the orginal.
+One thing I am uncertain of is whether there should be any adjustment for bootstrap results based on size of the orginal sample.
 The calculations I've shown here are what I find in text books.
-But it seems that the size of the original sample in understanding the bootstrap results.
+But it seems that the size of the original sample should matter in understanding the bootstrap results.
 In this case, I'm looking at an investment strategy where I only have 31 months of live data to analyze.
 If I think about my confidence in this strategy compared to one where you have, say, 10 years of monthly data, shouldn't I have more confidence in the robustness of my analysis for the strategy with more data?

 I've looked around and haven't found anything on this.
 Anybody have some advice on this?